RouninMedia/ashiva-changelog/README.md

    - `Space Separator` (used in `ClassLists` etc.): ▵

  - Updated *Capsule ClassSpace* syntax from:

+ to:

-   -  `sb-consoles»by»scotiaBeauty»»»veil` to `sb-consoles◈by◈scotiaBeauty◆veil`
+   -  `sb-consoles»by»scotiaBeauty»»»veil` to `sb-consoles◈by◈scotiaBeauty◉veil`
-   -  `sb-consoles»by»scotiaBeauty:my-imprint»»»veil` to `sb-consoles◈by◈scotiaBeauty◇my-imprint◆veil`
+   -  `sb-consoles»by»scotiaBeauty:my-imprint»»»veil` to `sb-consoles◈by◈scotiaBeauty▣my-imprint◉veil`

 ### Aug 2022